keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### S3 Versioning:
 - When versioning is enabled, S3 stores all versions of an object including all writes and even deletes.
-- It is a great feature for implictly backing up content and for easy rollbacks in case of human error.
+- It is a great feature for implicitly backing up content and for easy rollbacks in case of human error.
 - It can be thought of as analogous to Git.
 - Once versioning is enabled on a bucket, it cannot be disabled - only suspended.
 - Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version.